Home2024-10-25T12:43:59-04:00

 We are dedicated to putting your needs first.
 Because of that, we don’t get paid unless we win.
 Call our qui tam whistleblower attorneys today to learn more.

-Bracker & Marcus represent whistleblowers.
+Bracker & Marcus represents whistleblowers.

 Whistleblowers are brave individuals who speak up when they witness wrongdoing.
 Whether they’re reporting employer contract violations, falsified reports, or any other form of fraud, whistleblowers perform a crucial service to the public and the federal government.